Divided Mitrovica calm but wary after bloody Banjska incident

 Indeed, around half a kilometre along the river is another bridge over the Ibar, which unlike the central bridge is not guarded by Carabineri or barricaded off to cars.
 Instead, cars and pedestrians cross unimpeded from one side to the other.

-Back at the central bridge, on a warm evening in early October a trio of elderly ladies sit chatting on one of the benches on the iconic Ibar bridge, while a younger couple watch the setting sun gleam on the water, seemingly unaware of their position at the centre of one of Europe’s potential conflict zones.
+Back at the central Ibar bridge, on a warm evening in early October a trio of elderly ladies sit chatting on one of the benches on the iconic bridge, while a younger couple watch the setting sun gleam on the water, seemingly unaware of their position at the centre of one of Europe’s potential conflict zones.